galaxyproject/training-material/topics/ecology/tutorials/x-array-map-plot/tutorial.md

 >    - The second file `info file` provide a summary of the **Xarray Dataset** contained in your netCDF file.
 {: .hands_on}

-In `info file` output file, we can identify 4 different sections:
+There are four distinct sections in the `info file` output file:
-1. **Dimensions**: name of dimensions and corresponding number of elements;
+1. **Dimensions**: the name of the dimension and the number of components that correspond to it;
-2. **Coordinates**: contains coordinate arrays (longitude, latitude, level and time) with their values.
+2. **Coordinates**:  holds the values of coordinate arrays (longitude, latitude, level, and time).
-3. **Data variables**: contains all the variables available in the dataset.
-Here, we only have one variable.
-For each variable, we get information on its shape and values.
+3. **Data variables**: this section provides all of the variables in the dataset.
+We only have one variable here.
+We acquire information on the shape and values of each variable.
-4. **Global Attributes**: at this level, we get the global attributes of the dataset.
-Each attribute has a name and a value.
+4. **Global Attributes**:  At this level, we acquire the dataset's global attributes.
+There is a name and a value for each attribute.

 > ### {% icon question %} Questions
 >
-> 1. What is the name of the variable for air temperature at 2 metres and its physical units?
+> 1. What is the name of the variable for air temperature at 2 metres.
+What are its physical units?
 >
 >
 > > ### {% icon solution %} Solution